AMP Limited: 1848 to 1998

-1998-2011
+1998-2019

 In 2003, the company demerged its UK operations, creating the Henderson Group.

-AXA merger (2011)

 On 15 November 2010, AMP announced a bid to merge its business with AXA Asia Pacific Holdings.
 The transaction was a joint proposal with Axa under which Axa would acquire Axa Asia Pacific Holdings's Asian business' and AMP would acquire AXA's Australian and New Zealand business.

 The Australasian holdings included the former National Mutual business (established in 1869) which was demutualised in 1996.
 AXA had gained majority ownership of National Mutual in 1999 and renamed the company as AXA Asia Pacific.

 The first day of the merged group operating together was 31 March 2011, with the companies to be gradually integrated and the AXA brand being phased out of the Australian and New Zealand market by 2013.
-In February 2022, AMP delisted from the NZX, consolidating its listing on the Australian Securities Exchange.

-Royal commission (2018)

 On 20 April 2018 Craig Meller resigned as CEO after it was revealed in the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry that AMP charged clients for financial advice which was not provided, and misled the Australian Securities & Investments Commission on numerous occasions.
 More than $1 billion in market value was stripped from AMP shares as news of the company's failings were revealed before the Royal Commission.
 In the wake of revelations at the banking royal commission and his resignation from AMP, Meller resigned as a financial services adviser to the Turnbull government.

 On 30 April 2018, Catherine Brenner resigned as chairperson with Mike Wilkins appointed acting CEO and chairperson.

 On 8 May 2018, directors Vanessa Wallace and Holly Kramer announced they would not be seeking re-election, in response to an imminent protest vote organised by the shareholders in the aftermath of the Banking Royal Commission.
 Patty Akopiantz also announced she would be resigning at the end of the year.